wabisabia/eg/README.md

 ## Why not a global `const`?

-For const-compatible use cases, this is probably an acceptable approach!
+In `const`-compatible contexts, this is probably an acceptable approach!
-For everything else, there's `Eg` (◕‿◕)
+For everything else, there's `Eg` 😉

+## Contribution

+This crate is still learning to walk; feedback, issues and PRs are all welcome! (◕‿◕)